averycxyz/vanta-beauty-website/README.md

+Hi Dakota I thought I would get the ball rolling with this tech stack.
+We can make changes as you see fit

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.